-Visiting the Hellenic Republic has been on my mind long before Grexit fears and decades before life with an obsessed and ancient idiom quoting archaeologist*.
-Ever since I was a child and my parents handed me D'Aulaires Book of Greek Myths as a consolation prize for their trip to Athens, I've imagined languid days of oracles and island hopping, afternoons of Athens and Acropolis, and meetings with those who do that ouzo oh so well.
-And to spite those recent headlines of crisis, reforms, protests and chaos [which made people ask me if visiting Greece was safe- yes it is], it was time to pack the overnight bag for a flight to Kalamata.
+Greece.
+Hellas.
+Graecia.
+Visiting the Hellenic Republic has been on my mind long before Grexit fears and decades before life with an obsessed and ancient idiom quoting archaeologist.
+Ever since I was handed D’Aulaires Book of Greek Myths as an 8-year-old, I’ve imagined languid days of oracles and island hopping, afternoons of Athens and Acropolis, and meetings with those who do that ouzo oh so well.

 All in all, I had a tiny dip in Greece, which reminded me what I had put on the back burner* in these past years.
 So I’ve already called the girls and we’re planning the next getaway to Athens for more history and food, and a bit of contemporary art.
 Remember, it’s just a flight away.